mab253/cpp_spring24/README.md

 ## course description

 This is an introduction to computing, intended for those majoring in computer science and engineering.
-The course will cover the basics of how a computer works; memory, variables, and data types; branching, conditionals, and logic; loops and functions; transitioning from procedural and functional programming to the basics of object-oriented programming; and an introduction to algorithms and recursion
+The course will cover the basics of how a computer works; memory, variables, and data types; branching, conditionals, and logic; loops and functions; transitioning from procedural and functional programming to the basics of object-oriented programming; and an introduction to algorithms and recursion.
+HELLO PROTON AND TOBY!

 ## what will we learn in this class?